oracle-livelabs/oci/peoplesoft-fullstack-dr/fsdr-pre-requisites-setup/fsdr-pre-req-setup.md

     ![ashburn-object-storage](./images/ashburn-object-storage.png)

 3. Click on Create Bucket and provide a name for the bucket and select the Default Storage Tier as **Standard**.
+Click on Create.

     ![ashburn-create-bucket](./images/ashburn-bucket.png)